kghkh765/sit/README.md

     sit [-v] [-u] [-T type] [-C creator] [-o dstfile] file ...

 Creates a StuffIt 1.5.1-compatible archive from one or more files (or folders) specified as arguments.
 The default output file is "archive.sit" if the `-o` option is not provided.
 Use `-v`, `-vv`, or `-vvv` to see increasingly verbose output.

 Files without a resource fork are assigned the default type `TEXT` and creator `KAHL`, identifying them as a text file created by THINK C. You can override the default type and creator with the `-T` and `-C` options.

-The `-u` option converts all linefeeds (`'\n'`) to carriage returns (`'\r'`).
+The `-u` option converts all linefeeds (`'\n'`) to carriage returns (`'\r'`) in the data fork of the file.
 This is really only useful when archiving plain Unix text files which you intend to open in a classic Mac application like SimpleText or MacWrite.
 In general, you should avoid this option, especially if you are archiving other types of documents or applications.

 **Examples**

 	# create "archive.sit" containing three specified files
 	sit file1 file2 file3
 	# create "FolderArchive.sit" containing FolderToBeArchived
 	sit -o FolderArchive.sit FolderToBeArchived
+	# specify that untyped files are JPEG and open in GraphicConverter
+	sit -o jpgArchive.sit -T JPEG -C GKON *.jpg

 **Limitations**

 Unlike the original `sit`, this program does not currently compress data.
-Its purpose is simply to create a portable container that can be safely transferred from a modern system to a classic Mac computer or emulator.
+Its primary purpose is to create a portable container that can be safely transferred from a modern system to a classic Mac computer or emulator.
+Re-adding compression is being investigated for a future update.

+This program is known to compile and run on macOS systems (Snow Leopard 10.6 or later).
+While it is intended that the software should be able to compile and run on any UNIX system, it currently does not work with certain systems whose stat structure does not contain a `st_birthtime` field, as this is not yet part of a POSIX standard.
+Also, it has not been tested on Linux.
+This is also being investigated for a future update.

 This software may contain bugs.
 Use at your own risk.

 **Building**

 This is a bare-bones "C" command-line tool.
-With Xcode's CLTools support installed, you should be able to build the tool by typing `make` while the `sit` directory is the current directory.
+With Xcode's CLTools support installed on macOS, you should be able to build the tool by typing `make` while the `sit` directory is the current directory.